grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 "Like it?
 I built it my fuckin' self.
 Welded it together on the top of a mountain coffee farm from rotting scraps of metal.
 They had a bunch of land higher up where the coffee don't grow, and it seemed like a good place to build a boat.
 It was.
 Cept it wasn't a good place to launch a boat from.
 Getting it down to the water was fucking way more difficult than the buildin' of it."

-[//]: # (-=-=-=- EDITED TO HERE -=-=-=-)

 "I could imagine."
 Said Hemi.

-"I've heard of this kind of thing," said Percy, "run fast and just below the surface.
+"I've heard of this kind of thing," said Percy, "the boat runs fast and just below the surface.
 Basically invisible to any kind of radar, and too quiet for most sonar.
 Good for... small shipments?"

-"Ay, 'Specialty shipments' --- when stuff has to be got somewhere fast with no questions asked.
+"Ay, 'Specialty shipments' --- when stuff has to be got somewhere fast with no fucking questions asked.
 Just not too much stuff.
-I also built in a few special modifications --- this here ship is the fastest and most versatile in its fucking class!"
+I also built in a few special modifications --- this here boat is the fastest and most versatile in its fucking class!"

 Hemi looked at the rusting bulbous hulk alongside and doubted there was any class of vessel that would accept it.

 Shakes continued.
-"Most of these homemade jobs just run at the surface; I added some batteries and some trim tanks, and this here boat, the _Gnat_ is the name, can _dive_.
+"Most of these homemade jobs just run at the surface; I added some batteries and some trim tanks, and this here boat, the _Gnat_ is the fucking name, can _dive_.
 Run a bit under water, just enough to get away from any curious onlookers."

 "How deep?"
 Asked Hemi.